AthulSabu2002/To-do/README.md

 # To-Do App

-Welcome to the To-Do App!
-This is a simple and beautiful application to manage your daily tasks.
+Welcome to the To-Do Web App!
+This is a simple and beautiful web application to manage your daily tasks.

 ## Features

 - Add new tasks
 - Update tasks
 - View all tasks
+- Complete tasks
-- Delete tasks
+- Delete multiple tasks
 - Responsive design

 ## Installation